PaperPrototype/Intro-Coding-and-Computers/08 - Memory/Lecture/english.md

 Variables that are an address
 	- Pointers (already covered in week 2)

-Defining custom types and structures (grouping two types together "Person{name, age}")
+- structures + addresses
-- heap allocate
+- heap allocate, dynamic memory allocation

 - pass copies of an address around

 - memcpy is the same a `=`
 - memcpy a struct (or anything)

-Dynamic memory allocation